-Close friends can be another source of help.
-Since most people know very little about psoriasis, it's important to help your friends understand the disease and its treatment.
-Many are even afraid they may catch it.
+Your best pals can be another source of help.
+Since most people know very little about psoriasis, it's important to help your friends learn about it and its treatment.

-- Reassure your friends that they can't get psoriasis from you.
-Explain that unlike many diseases, there's no cure for psoriasis.
-It's a disease that you'll have for the rest of your life.
+Reassure your friends that they can't catch psoriasis from you.
+Explain that unlike many diseases, there's no cure.
+It's a condition you'll need to manage for the rest of your life.

-- If you're having a new treatment, tell your close friends what it involves and what the side effects might be.
+If you're trying a new treatment, tell your close friends how it works and what the side effects might be.
 Ask for practical help if you need it.

-And don't be afraid to say how you feel.
-That's what close friends are for, after all.
+Don't be afraid to let them know how you feel.
+That's what close friends are for.

 Be Up Front at Work

-You may have to take time off from work for psoriasis treatments or the side effects of treatments.
+You may have to take time off from work for treatments or the side effects they may cause.

-- Talk to your supervisor and any co-workers who need to know.
-The more they understand about psoriasis and the treatments you receive, the more supportive they are likely to be.
+Talk to your supervisor and any co-workers who need to know.
+The more they understand about psoriasis and your treatments, the more supportive they're likely to be.

-- Do your part to make sure it's not disruptive when you have to miss work.
-If you have to be away for part or all of a day, plan well in advance.
-Get caught up on work before you have to take a day off.
-Find people to cover for you, if that's appropriate.
+Do your part to make sure it's not disruptive when you have to miss work.
+If you have to be away for part or all of a day, plan ahead.
+Get caught up on assignments before you have to go.
+Find people to cover for you, if needed.

-- If you don't get the support and help you need, make an appointment to see a human resources counselor.
+If you don't get the support and help you need at work, make an appointment to see a human resources counselor.

 If you can't manage the stress on your own, talk to your doctor.
 They may be able to refer you to a psychologist or counselor who can help.